-- Parents are required to: - o Apply SPF 50+ sunscreen before their child arrives the heat benefit greatly from the temperature control provided in all our rooms.

-- o Provide clearly labelled, in-date sunscreen for their child's continued use - Sign a consent form authorising staff to reapply sunscreen as needed - Sunscreen is reapplied: - o At midday (for children attending full-day sessions) - After water play or excessive sweating - If a parent has not provided sunscreen, staff may apply nursery stock (Gompels SPF 50) on a short-term basis, but this must not be routine.
+- Parents are required to: - o Apply SPF 50+ sunscreen before their child arrives - o Provide clearly labelled, in-date sunscreen for their child's continued use - Sign a consent form authorising staff to reapply sunscreen as needed - Sunscreen is reapplied: - At midday (for children attending full-day sessions) - After water play or excessive sweating - If a parent has not provided sunscreen, staff may apply nursery stock (Gompels SPF 50) on a short-term basis, but this must not be routine.
 Parents who fail to provide sun cream regularly will be contacted in line with policy and safeguarding procedures. - The ingredients and COSHH datasheet for the nursery's sunscreen are available upon request.